OctopusDeploy/OctoPack/CONTRIBUTING.md

 # How to contribute
 So, you'd like to contribute and make OctoPack even better?
 For this, we :heart: you!

+We're happy to accept most contributions to help make OctoPack better but we're keen to maintain it's simplicity and we’re very cautious about breaking changes.

+Things that will increase the chance that your pull request will be accepted:
+- Follow existing code conventions.
+- Include unit tests that would otherwise fail without your code, but pass with it.

 ## Getting started

 [Fork](https://help.github.com/articles/fork-a-repo), then clone your fork of the repository: